imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `examples/`

 - `examples.ts`: Contains predefined example components and multi-component examples that users can load to try the editor.
+Includes the Card Dashboard example set demonstrating parent-child component relationships.

 #### `test/`